omarreis/GBE3D/demos/SailboatDemo/README.md

 App is not available in the phone stores at this time, but runs ok on iOS and Android.
 To run on these devices, you must compile from source.

+## OPYC game

-But you can experiment with this app by using *OPYC* sailing game.
-OPYC combines this 3D scene with 2D animation using physics (Box2D engine) integrating realtime NOAA GFS winds and high resolution world maps (GSHHG).
-Available on stores (iOS and Android) search for "OPYC".
+You can also experiment with this app on iOS/Android phones by using *OPYC* sailing game.
+OPYC combines this 3D scene with 2D animation using physics (Box2D engine) integrating real world NOAA GFS winds and high resolution world maps (GSHHG).
+Available on app stores (iOS and Android).
+Search for "OPYC".

+* OPYC home / Windows download: https://www.tecepe.com.br/nav/opyc

 ## Videos